10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 Brands can tap into this human tendency by offering a money-back guarantee or trial period to encourage customers to test their products or services risk-free.

-After over six years, I still love my Ecosa.
-I even bought a second one and convinced my friends to buy one, too.
-But I probably wouldn’t have bought it in the first place hadn’t Ecosa offered the trial.
+After over six years, I still love my Ecosa mattress.
+I even bought a second one, plus a duvet cover set, and convinced my friends to buy one, too.
+However, I probably wouldn’t have bought it in the first place had Ecosa not offered the trial.

 Conclusion

-When brands thoughtfully and responsibly tap into these cognitive biases, they can build trust and foster long-term relationships with their consumers.
+When brands tap into these cognitive biases, they can build trust and foster long-term relationships with their consumers.

 By understanding how people think and feel, brands can create experiences that resonate with them deeply and provide genuine value.

-But, the key to leveraging cognitive biases is to be transparent and candid about the brand’s marketing tactics.
+But, the key to leveraging cognitive biases is to be transparent and candid about your brand’s marketing tactics.
 Brands should never deliberately manipulate consumers.

-This honesty, in turn, can improve the brand’s reputation and credibility.
+This honesty, in turn, can improve your brand’s reputation and credibility.

 Title image by Photo by Cup of Couple